-To quantify the capacitive and resistive behaviour of the copolymers, the experimental electrochemical impedance spectroscopy (EIS) data (at V{offset} = 0.8 V) were fitted using a modified Randles cell ($R_s(Q_p||R_p)$) equivalent circuit model (Figure S9).
-Fit results are summarized in Table S2 and Figure 1d showing that gDPP-TTT and gDPP-TTVTT have effective capacitance values of 0.64 and 1.00 mF cm-2, compared to DPP-TTT and DPP-TTVTT only reaching 0.16 and 0.05 mF cm-2, respectively.
+To quantify the capacitive and resistive behavior of the copolymers, the experimental electrochemical impedance spectroscopy (EIS) data (at $V{\text{offset}} = 0.8 \text{ V}$ ) were fitted using a modified Randles cell $(R_s(Q_p || R_p))$ equivalent circuit model (Figure S9, Supporting Information).
+Fit results are summarized in Table S2, Supporting Information and Figure 1d showing that gDPP-TTT and gDPP-TTVTT have effective capacitance values of 0.64 and 1.00 mF cm-2, compared to DPP-TTT and DPP-TTVTT only reaching 0.16 and 0.05 mF cm-2, respectively.
 The amphipathic sidechains increase the effective capacitance, which ultimately improves transconductance as a key factor.
-This is also observed qualitatively in the CV scans (optoelectronic properties section), as there is an overall increase of current density during oxidation for the glycolated copolymers.
+This is also observed qualitatively in the cyclic voltammetry (CV) scans (optoelectronic properties section), as there is an overall increase of current density during oxidation for the glycolated copolymers.
 The general trend of the effective capacitance and the electrochemical characteristics (CV and transconductance) are all in excellent agreement.
-Furthermore, the phase Bode spectra (Figure S10) reveal an almost ideal capacitive behaviour for the glycolated copolymers, with phase angle values ranging between 45° and 90° at the low frequency regime (<100 Hz), while the alkylated copolymers exhibit a more distinct capacitive behaviour (phase peak of ~70°) only at the high frequency regime (>1 kHz).
+Furthermore, the phase Bode spectra (Figure S10, Supporting Information) reveal an almost ideal capacitive behavior for the glycolated copolymers, with phase angle values ranging between 45° and 90° at the low frequency regime (<100 Hz), while the alkylated copolymers exhibit a more distinct capacitive behavior (phase peak of $\approx 70^{\circ}$ ) only at the high frequency regime (>1 kHz).
 As such, gDPP-TTT and gDPP-TTVTT exhibit a more efficient bulk ion injection compared to the alkylated copolymers.
 The inefficient ion injection of DPP-TTT and DPP-TTVTT can be attributed to the formation of a double layer capacitance at the electrode/electrolyte interface, which impedes the penetration of ions to the bulk of the polymer.
-Previous studies have controlled volumetric electrochemical doping with full OEG sidechains and varying percentage of glycol comonomers.
-[20,35] However, we demonstrate that amphipathic sidechains with long-alkyl-group spacers (C12) is also an effective method for increasing capacitance by a maximum of 20 fold, without the necessity for full OEG sidechains on the copolymers.
+Previous studies have controlled volumetric electrochemical doping with full OEG sidechains and varying percentage of glycol comonomers.[20,35] However, we demonstrate that amphipathic sidechains with long-alkyl-group spacers $(C{12})$ is also an effective method for increasing capacitance by a maximum of 20 fold, without the necessity for full OEG sidechains on the copolymers.

 For synthesis of future OECT materials, it is equally important to understand the effects of molecular design on electrochemical stability as well as performance.
 The forward and backward voltage sweeps in output and transfer characteristics show minimal hysteresis for the glycolated copolymers (gDPP-TTT and gDPP-TTVTT).
-This is an indication of enhanced ionic diffusion inducing faster electronic charge generation and extraction.
-[19,39] In contrast, there is significant hysteresis of the alkylated polymers, indicative of the less efficient ion diffusion.
-In Figure 1e, the transient gate pulses between 0 and -0.8 V defining the ON and OFF regimes, shows the changes in drain current over time.
-Both gDPP-TTT and gDPP-TTVTT exhibit an increase in the maximum ON current (at the same V_G) after output and transfer sweeps.
-This is a common occurrence in transistors and the result of filling charge carrier traps during voltage sweeps.
-[40,41] The initial electrical measurements will also cause swelling of the polymer film assisting more effective ion diffusion thus increasing polaron formation in the subsequent measurements.
-Focussing on the stability of the transient characteristics, the alkylated copolymers exhibit non-uniform I_D, showing large changes in current during repeated OECT operations using pulsed gating cycles.
-In contrast, glycolated copolymers have stabilised I_D over repeated OECT operations and significantly reduced degradation of ON current during operation.
-The transient characteristics of gDPP-TTT show a gradual loss in current (~15 %) when device is switch ON, while gDPP-TTVTT has no ON current degradation.
+This is an indication of enhanced ionic diffusion inducing faster electronic charge generation and extraction.[19,39] In contrast, there is significant hysteresis of the alkylated polymers, indicative of the less efficient ion diffusion.
+In Figure 1e, the transient $V_G$ pulses between 0 and -0.8 V defining the ON and OFF regimes, shows the changes in $I_D$ over time.
+Both gDPP-TTT and gDPP-TTVTT exhibit an increase in the maximum ON current (at the same $V_G$ ) after output and transfer sweeps.
+This is a common occurrence in transistors and the result of filling charge-carrier traps during voltage sweeps.[40,41] The initial electrical measurements will also cause swelling of the polymer film assisting more effective ion diffusion thus increasing polaron formation in the subsequent measurements.
+Focusing on the stability of the transient characteristics, the alkylated copolymers exhibit non-uniform $I_D$ , showing large changes in ON current during repeated OECT operations of pulsed gating cycles.
+In contrast, glycolated copolymers have stabilized $I_D$ over repeated OECT operations and significantly reduced degradation of ON current during operation.
+The transient characteristics of gDPP-TTT show a gradual loss in ON current (~15%), while gDPP-TTVTT has no ON current degradation.